WeepingSleepwalker/WeepingSleepwalker/README.md

 - 👋 Hi, I’m @WeepingSleepwalker
-- 👀 I’m interested in ...learning to code.
+- 👀 I’m interested in crypto and Artificial Intelligence.
-- 🌱 I’m currently learning ...html, css and javascript.
+- 🌱 I’m currently learning C#.
-- 💞️ I’m looking to collaborate on ...art.
+- 💞️ I’m looking to collaborate on app about Pets
 - 📫 How to reach me ...francis.chung@gmail.com

 <!---